-What many youthful Internet users do not think: In later job search and Casting they could be doomed to them, because HR managers are now using the Internet in a targeted way to find out about applicants.
+What many young Internet users do not think about: when searching for a job and applying later, they could be fatal, because HR managers are now making targeted use of the Internet to find out more about applicants.

 But that's also the reason to think in good time about how to use the Internet specifically for his career planning.